ashotpahlevanyan/JSDesignPatterns/README.md

 _“A design pattern names, abstracts, and identifies the key aspects of a common design structure that make it useful for creating a reusable object-oriented design.
 The design pattern identifies the participating classes and their instances, their roles and collaborations, and the distribution of responsibilities._

 * **Creational Design Patterns**

+    _Creational design patterns focus on handling object creation mechanisms where objects are created in a manner suitable for the situation we're working in_

+    * Constructor
+    * Factory
+    * Abstract
+    * Prototype
+    * Singleto
+    * Builder

 * **Structural Design Patterns**

+    _Structural patterns are concerned with object composition and typically identify simple ways to realize relationships between different objects._

+    * Decorator
+    * Facade
+    * Flyweight
+    * Adapter
+    * Proxy

 * **Behavioral Design Patterns**

+    _Behavioral patterns focus on improving or streamlining the communication between disparate objects in a system_

+    * Iterator,
+    * Mediator,
+    * Observer
+    * Visitor